Narotam-Mishra/aws-learning/ReadMe.txt

 ## DynamoDB Acclelerator - DAX :- It is a fully managed in-memeory cache for DynamoDb.

 ## AWS Lambda Function (5:24:01)

+# AWS Lambda lets us run code without thinking about servers.
+Using AWS Lambda we can run code for virtually any type of applications or backend service, all with zero administration.

+# AWS Lambda is a serverless computing service that lets us run code in response to events without managing servers.

+# We just upload our code and AWS automatically handles the rest, scaling as needed and only charging for the time when our code runs.

+# Event Driven Execution (5:30:19)

+# Lambda is an event-driven service, meaning that it runs our code in response to certain triggers or events.

+# These events can come from many different AWS services like :-
+- S3 (file upload),
+- DynamoDB (database changes),
+- API Gateway (HTTP requests),
+- CloudWatch (scheduld events) etc,

+# AWS Lambda Limitations :-
+- Execution Time Limit,
+- Stateless,
+- Cold Start Delays

+# When to use AWS Lambda :-
+- Image Processing,
+- Data Transformation,
+- Real-Time Notifications

+# Features of Lambda :-
+- Automatic Scaling,
+- Pay-as-You-Go,

+## AWS CloudFormation (5:46:25)

+#